raspberrypigibbon/raspigibbon_ros/README.md

 ## About

-Raspberry Pi Gibbon Controller suites runs on Gazebo
+ROS package suites of Raspberry Pi Gibbon Controller

 ## Requirements